nfarnan/cs1666_organization/adv_topics/AI.md

       - what does the starting q table look like and after a few rounds of training how does it change
       - when is it that we can stop explotation and start exploration
   - controller
-    - how is it that
+    - why is it returning traits
-- demonstration of (10 minutes):
+- demonstration of what has been coded so far (10 minutes):
+  - controller
+    - show off code and what it does
+  - states
+    - show off code and what it does
+  - policy
+    - show off code and what it does
+- what are the problems with Q learning and our own woes(5 min)
+  - Q learning in a 2d platformer has many states
-- ...
+    - if everything interactable
+  - what problems were there in development